Date feature engineering | Qlik Cloud Help

 For each new feature created, the original column name is suffixed by the applicable auto-engineered feature.

-Auto-engineered date features in the experiment configuration pane
+Auto-engineered date features in the experiment configuration panel

 Features section in experiment configuration pane, showing Auto-engineered features.